freakmaxi/kertish-dfs/README.md

 ---
 ## Introduction
-Kertish-dfs is a simple and highly scalable distributed file system to store and serve billions of files.
+Kertish-dfs is a simple and highly scalable distributed file storage to store and serve billions of files.
 It is developed to cover the expectation for mass file storage requirements in isolated networks.
 **It does not have security implementation.**

 #### What is it for?
-Kertish-dfs is developed to cover the traditional file system requirements in a scalable way.
+Kertish-dfs is developed to cover the traditional file storage requirements in a scalable way.
 Software will use the same path-tree structure virtually to keep the files but will not stuck in hard-drive limits of the machine.
 It is possible to create a fail-safe, highly available fast and scalable file storage.